Zorats Karer: The Incredible History of the 7,500-year-old Armenian Stonehenge

-Armenia is a country full of archeological surprises.
-It is a country where mysterious stories appear at every corner, and most of them still wait to be solved.
+Armenia is full of archaeological surprises.
+It is a country where mysterious stories appear at every corner and most of them still wait to be solved.
 However, one of the greatest stories of prehistoric Armenia relates to the Army Stones, a riddle hidden between a marvelous construction of megaliths.

 Zorats Karer is also known as Carahunge, Karahunj, Qarahunj.
-It is located in an area of around 7 hectares and covers the site nearby the Dar river canyon, close to the city of Sisan.
+It is located in an area of around 7 hectares and covers the site near the Dar river canyon close to the city of Sisan.
 The ancient site is often called the ''Armenian Stonehenge'', but the truth of what it is may be even more fascinating.
-According to researchers, Zorats Karer could be among the world's oldest astronomical observatories, and is at least 3,500 years older than British Stonehenge.
+According to several researchers, Zorats Karer could be among the world's oldest astronomical observatories , and is at least 3,500 years older than British Stonehenge.
+But not everyone agrees with that interpretation.

 - The Legacy of Armenia: Trade, Metallurgy, and Forging of Precious Metals of the Ancient World